Excel Pivot Table Count Unique

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

-Insert the “Item” field to the “ROWS” area and “Customer” field to the “VALUES” area.
+Insert the “Item” field to the “ROWS” area and the “Customer” field to the “VALUES” area.

-This will open up below window for us and in this, we can see actually what is the current summarization type is.
+This will open up the below window for us, and in this, we can see actually what is the current summarization type is.

-As we can see above current summarization type is “COUNT”, so pivot table showing the current count of customers as 7 because there are 7 line items in the selected data range of pivot table.
+As we can see above current summarization type is “COUNT,” so the pivot table showing the current count of customers as 7 because there are 7 line items in the selected data range of the pivot table.

 This is the default summarization that will be chosen in the case of “TEXT” values used in the “VALUES” area of the pivot table.